JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 The network prefix defines the network portion of the IPv6 address

 * Expressed as a number of bits, which indicates how many bits of the address are reserved for the network prefix
+* The first three quartet

 ## Subnet ID

 The subnet ID in an IPv6 address identifies a specific subnet within a network

 * Two subnets within the same network cannot have the same IPv6 network address and client ID combination
+* The fourth quartet

 ## Interface Identifier (Client ID)

 The Interface ID, also know as the host portion, typically consists of the last 64 bits of the IPv6 address

 * Uniquely identifies a device within its network
+* The last four quartets

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)